 Baby walkers are another of those controversial baby products that you don’t necessarily need for your little one to be happy.
 Recent research shows that it may not even help your little one walk.

 A factor many parents also consider is if their baby walker will roll over carpeting.
-There are some models with larger wheels that help your little one maneuver carpet as well as hard floors.
+The best baby walkers for carpets and hard floors have larger wheels that help your little one maneuver.
 Choosing one of these easy-moving models will keep your baby moving instead of frustrated.

 Walkers remain a great way to let your little one have fun and safely explore their environment.
 To keep them safe while inside be sure to choose one of these best baby walkers for carpets.